apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 getFileStatus(FS''', path).getLen() = len(data)
 ```

-HDFS does not do this except when the write crosses a block boundary; to do
+*HDFS does not do this except when the write crosses a block boundary*; to do
 otherwise would overload the Namenode.
 Other stores MAY copy this behavior.

 As a result, while a file is being written